veeso/termscp/README.md

 ## Upcoming Features 🧪

-- **Themes provider**: I'm still thinking about how I will implement this, but basically the idea is to have a configuration file where it will be possible to define the color schema for the entire application.
+- **Themes provider 🎨**: I'm still thinking about how I will implement this, but basically the idea is to have a configuration file where it will be possible to define the color schema for the entire application.
 I haven't planned this release yet
+- **Local and remote file explorer format 🃏**: From 0.5.0 you will be able to customize the file format for both local and remote hosts.
+- **Synchronized browsing of local and remote directories ⌚**: See [Issue 8](https://github.com/veeso/termscp/issues/8)
+- **Group file select 🤩**: Possibility to select a group of files in explorers to operate on

 No other new feature is planned at the moment.
 I actually think that termscp is getting mature and now I should focus upcoming updates more on bug fixing and code/performance improvements than on new features.